 North Carolina Climate Change Initiative

-The Climate Change Initiative Strategy Framework, released in June 2010, identifies mitigation and adaptation strategies available to NCDENR.
-Among the mitigation strategies identified are greenhouse gas emissions tracking, regulation, and reduction, and carbon sequestration.
-The adaptation strategies identified include those that address sea level rise, water management, public health, emergency preparedness, and land use planning and development.
+In its 2009–2013 Strategic Plan, the NCDEQ prioritized climate change as a primary goal.
+The plan asserted that both mitigation and adaptation strategies should be used to prepare for and respond to the projected impacts of climate change on North Carolina.
+Mitigation strategies cited in the 2009–2013 Strategic Plan included greenhouse gas emissions tracking, regulation, and reduction, and carbon sequestration.
+The adaptation strategies identified included those that address sea level rise, water management, public health, emergency preparedness, and land use planning and development.

 Outcomes and Conclusions